bhasevambit/container_of_web_server_nginx_for_training/README.md

-# Container of Nginx Web Server Training
+# Container of Nginx Web Server for Training

-This repository is Container for training of Nginx Web Server.
+This repository is Container of Nginx Web Server for training .

 ## Usage